Arthur Purnell: After Beaver

-Purnell moved to offices in the Equitable Building at 314 Collins Street.
-In 1928 he briefly formed a partnership with Eric Hazel Round and William Alfred Graham as Arthur W. Purnell, Round & Graham, which only lasted only a year, and he went into solo practice again.
-In 1935 that he formed A. W. Purnell & Pearce, with Phillip Foster Pearce A.R.A.I.A., still at the same address.
+In 1925 Purnell moved to offices in the Equitable Building at 314 Collins Street, in a partnership with a Mr Stone which lasted about a year.
+In 1928 he briefly formed a partnership with Eric Hazel Round and William Alfred Graham as Arthur W. Purnell, Round & Graham, which only lasted only a year, and he went into solo practice again for the next five or so years.

+In 1930 he became an early adopter of the new Art Deco style; his office and showroom for Cyclone Wire in Hardware Street completed in September 1930 was amongst the first projects in Melbourne to sport the new geometric decoration.

+In 1935 he formed A. W. Purnell & Pearce, with Phillip Foster Pearce ARAIA, still at the same address.
 By the time Pearce retired in 1946, their offices were at the Colonial Mutual Life building in Collins Street, the same building by a different name.

-As well as a great number of private residences in a multitude of styles, works produced during this time include a wide range of commercial projects, mostly now demolished:
+As well as a great number of private residences in a multitude of styles, works produced during this time include a wide range of commercial projects, many now demolished: